 |who [options]||Display who is logged on.|

 Congratulations!
-You have successfully learn basic command for Linux.
+You have successfully learned basic commands for Linux.
 Basic Linux commands help users execute tasks easily and effectively.
 It might take a while to remember some of the basic commands, but nothing is impossible with lots of practice.
 In the end, knowing and mastering these basic Linux commands will be undoubtedly beneficial for you.